Tiberriver256/azure-devops-node-api/project-management/documentation-standards/templates/tutorial-template/creating-work-items.md

 ⚠️ **Caution**:
 Always implement proper error handling in production code to provide meaningful feedback and prevent application crashes.

+🛠️ **Debugging Tips**:
+- Check network requests in browser developer tools
+- Verify that all required fields are included for the specific work item type
+- Ensure all referenced IDs exist in your Azure DevOps instance

 ---

 ## Next Steps